Part V

 - Bring awareness to your breath for a few moments, noticing its natural rhythm without trying to change it.

-- Direct your attention to the sensations in your toes.
+- Direct attention to the sensations in your toes.
 Notice whatever is present (warmth, coolness, tingling, pressure, numbness, ease, tension).
 Simply observe without judgment.

-- Slowly move your awareness up your foot, ankle, lower leg, knee, thigh, and hip, noticing sensations in each area.
+- Slowly move awareness up your foot, ankle, lower leg, knee, thigh, and hip, noticing sensations in each area.

 - Repeat the process with the other leg and foot.